 This webinar will provide both spoken and signed language legal and medical interpreters with the reasons why these graphicons are so difficult to interpret and provide some best practices recommended by a research group of working professional interpreters in the USA.

-CEUs are approved for RID (through ACDHH).* NCI is a pre-approved provider of CEUs for CO, FL, PA, and TN.
-CEUs are pending for the ATA, CA, and CCHI.
+CEUs are approved for the ATA, CA, and the CCHI.
+NCI is a pre-approved provider of CEUs for CO, FL, KY, PA, and TN.

 Instructor: Dr. Holly Silvestri has been a freelance translator interpreter for several years.
 She has a PhD in linguistics from Middlebury College.
 In addition, she is the Senior Coordinator for Curriculum, Training, and Translation at the National Center for Interpretation.
 Her working languages are Spanish and French.